mfeemster/keysharp/README.md

 * `EnvUpdate()` is retained to provide for a cross platform way to update environment variables.
 * The 40 character limit for hotstring abbreviations has been removed.
 There is no limit to the length.
 * `FileGetSize()` supports `G` and `T` for gigabytes and terabytes.
-* `SubStr()` uses a default of 1 for the second parameter, `StartingPos`, to relieve the user of always having to specify it.
+* `SubStr()` uses a default of 1 for the second parameter, `startingPos`, to relieve the user of always having to specify it.
 * New string functions:
 	+ `NormalizeEol(str, eol) => String` to take in a string and make all line endings match the value passed in, or the default for the current environment.
 	+ `StartsWith(value, token [,comparison]) => Boolean` and `EndsWith(value, token [,comparison]) => Boolean` to determine if the beginning or end of a string start/end with a given string.